ArchangelX360/gradle-icon-generator-plugin/examples/large-generated-project/README.md

 ```

 What is interesting to see in this example, is the fingerprinting time of the task.
+Indeed, this example is generated with a lot of files unmatched by the plugin file pattern.
+If the task was configured differently and the matching done inside the task instead of filtering the inputs themselves,
+before they are pass to the `generateIcons` task, the fingerprinting could take an observed 3 times additional time to
+execute in the IntelliJ example!

 ### Option 2: the large repository